-1 that -- questions, when dealing with Indigenous women and 2 girls.
-SAWCC submits that funding supports be 3 4 available for grandparents and other family members who 5 are raising the survivors of the -- like, survivors, the children of missing and murdered Indigenous women.
-6 7 SAWCC submits that funding must be provided 8 for supports in urban centres for Indigenous, Métis, and 9 disenfranchised women and their children that are escaping 10 poverty on-reserve and are struggling in the urban and 11 rural centres.
-12 SAWCC submits that programming for Indigenous women and their children in urban and rural 13 14 centres is much needed for their continued support and 15 safety.
-16 SAWCC submits that the aftercare program 17 funding provided by the National Inquiry be extended and more funding associated with health and wellness.
-18 19 Families are in need of grief and trauma support and 20 counselling.
+1 that questions, when dealing with Indigenous women and 2 girls.
+3 SAWCC submits that funding supports be 4 available for grandparents and other family members who 5 are raising the survivors of the like, survivors, the 6 children of missing and murdered Indigenous women.
+7 SAWCC submits that funding must be provided 8 for supports in urban centres for Indigenous, Métis, and 9 disenfranchised women and their children that are escaping 10 poverty on-reserve and are struggling in the urban and 11 rural centres.
+12 SAWCC submits that programming for 13 Indigenous women and their children in urban and rural 14 centres is much needed for their continued support and 15 safety.
+16 SAWCC submits that the aftercare program 17 funding provided by the National Inquiry be extended and 18 more funding associated with health and wellness.
+19 Families are in need of grief and trauma support and 20 counselling.
 There is a need for more therapists to make 21 themselves available and for more time to be made 22 available for therapy as these families are dealing with 23 vicarious trauma.
 They need to be able to access this 24 support in a timely manner.
-The aftercare program would 25 be extended to include all family members who wish to participate.
+The aftercare program would be extended to include all family members who wish to and support for families that live in poverty and experience loss.
+For example, my client, SAWCC provides financial assistance to families of missing and murdered Indigenous women for searches, travel, child care, and to buy minutes for their phone so that they could communicate with staff from the -- with the National Inquiry.
+There is a huge problem related to computer literacy as well and communication barriers and challenges for families living in poverty.